 As a result of the extensive public hearing process the City Commission determined that some of the code amendments required additional consideration.
-In some cases, the Commission has asked for input from the Planning Commission and in other cases, it has decided to hold a work session for further consideration.
-The four areas requiring additional review include:
+In some cases, the Commission sought input from the Planning Commission and in other cases, it held work sessions for further consideration.
+The four areas that required additional review included: